-The three main national organizations representing utilities are the Edison Electric Institute, which represents IOUs (of particular interest is a portal for all EV-related programs of any IOU in any State, as shown in Figure 4-5); the American Public Power Association, which represents POUs; and the National Rural Electric Cooperative Association, which represents co-ops (serving both rural and suburban areas).
+The three main national organizations representing utilities are the Edison Electric Institute, which represents IOUs (of particular interest is a portal for all EV-related programs of any IOU in any State, as shown in Figure 4-5.
+Example of information on utility programs for EVs, from a portal provided by Edison Electric Institute.
+(Source: Edison Electric Institute)); the American Public Power Association, which represents POUs; and the National Rural Electric Cooperative Association, which represents co-ops (serving both rural and suburban areas).